Special Technologies

 ¹ Equipment Amps OUT only, no solar panel or other INput connected.

-#Not recommended for use with equipment drawing more than 4 Amps.
+#Not recommended for use with equipment drawing more than 2.5 Amps, for a period longer than ten minutes.

 Battery Recharge (Hrs)